marblenix/vim-setup/readme.md

 On clean installs it's best to run `bin/install.sh`.

-Warning: this is destructive; make sure you have ~/.vim and ~/.vimrc backed up.
+While this is not destructive, make sure you have ~/.vim and ~/.vimrc backed up.

     curl -L "https://raw.githubusercontent.com/marblenix/vim-setup/master/bin/install.sh" | bash -